Detecting duplicate expenses across overlapping submission windows

 if not candidates:

-for fallback in self._fallback_chain:
+for rule in self._fallback_chain:

-flag = fallback(record, candidates)
+flag = rule(record, candidates)

 if flag: